trevorjhou/Kaggle-irrigation-prediction/README.md

 Based on this analysis, I did not remove features aggressively, because the full engineered feature set still produced strong validation performance.
 Instead, I used feature importance mainly as a way to understand which variables mattered most and to assess whether the engineered features were adding meaningful information.

 ### Feature Importance
-The feature importance results show that the most influential predictors were still the original variables, especially crop growth stage, soil moisture, temperature, wind speed, and rainfall.
-The engineered interaction features did not appear among the top-ranked variables, which suggests that their contribution was relatively limited compared to the strongest original features.
-However, the slight improvement in model performance suggests that they may still have provided some additional useful information overall.
+The feature importance results show that the most influential predictors were still the original variables rather than the engineered interaction terms.

 | Rank | Feature                      | Importance |
 | ---- | ---------------------------- | ---------: |